 3. Flame Sensor Library for Proteus

 Sensitive to normal light, a flame sensor is used to detect fire and flame.
 The flame sensor carries a range from 760nm to 1100nm.
-Better maintain a certain distance from the fire or flame object, else high temperature might damage the sensor.
-Distance of almost 100cm from the flame object is normally recommended.
+Better maintain a certain distance from the fire or flame object, or else high temperature might damage the sensor.
+A distance of almost 100cm from the flame object is normally recommended.
 These sensors are embedded in firefighting robots as a part of an embedded system.
 Moreover, they work better than the smoke sensor due to their remarkable sensitivity.
 The flame detection mechanism includes a natural gas line, alarm system, and fire suspension system.
 This flame sensor is widely used in industrial boilers, confirming if the boilers are working properly.

 Again, we’ve included both: simple simulation and simulation with the Arduino board.
 The Proteus library zip file download link is as follows: